davidcamperom/Hand-Tracking-with-Windows-actions/README.md

 This project consists of tracking the user's hands in order to control the volume of the Windows operating system.

 Read the PDF report for a complete description of the project.

-There are 2 PDF reports, one in Spanish and the another one in Englisg, choose what you prefer :blush:
+:bulb: There are 2 PDF reports, one in Spanish and the another one in English, choose what you prefer